PEXANE2/azure-docs.tr-tr/articles/virtual-machines/windows/migration-classic-resource-manager-ps.md

 ---
-title: PowerShell ile Kaynak Yöneticisi 'e geçiş
+title: Migrate to Resource Manager with PowerShell
-description: Bu makalede, Azure PowerShell komutlarını kullanarak, sanal makineler (VM 'Ler), sanal ağlar (VNet) ve Azure Resource Manager Klasik depolama hesapları gibi IaaS kaynaklarının platform tarafından desteklenen geçişi (ARM) gösterilmektedir
+description: This article walks through the platform-supported migration of IaaS resources such as virtual machines (VMs), virtual networks, and storage accounts from classic to Azure Resource Manager by using Azure PowerShell commands
 services: virtual-machines-windows
 documentationcenter: ''
 author: singhkays